shivend7195/youtube-page/README.md

 ## How it Works:

-The page.html file embeds the video.mp4 using an <video> element. styles.css defines the layout and styles for the page elements, mimicking the YouTube interface.
+The page.html file embeds the video.mp4 using an <video> element.! styles.css defines the layout and styles for the page elements, mimicking the YouTube interface.
 The page displays a video thumbnail, play/pause button, progress bar, and volume control.